 Collect logs from Microsoft SQL Server

-Microsoft SQL Server is a relational database management system (RDBMS) developed by Microsoft.
-It provides transaction processing, business intelligence tools, and analytics applications for corporate IT environments.
+Microsoft SQL Server is a relational database management system (RDBMS) for corporate IT environments, supporting transaction processing, business intelligence, and analytics.

-NXLog Agent can collect, parse, and enrich SQL Server error and audit logs and forward them to your chosen SIEM.
-In addition, it can also read and write third-party logs to an SQL Server database via ODBC.
+NXLog Agent can collect, parse, and enrich SQL Server error and audit logs, and forward them to your SIEM for centralized monitoring and analysis.
+In addition, it can read and write logs to an SQL Server database via ODBC.

 Microsoft SQL Server error log

-Microsoft SQL Server logs errors to a UTF-16LE-encoded file with log records spanning multiple lines.
-We recommend normalizing the encoding to UTF-8, as shown in the examples below.
+Microsoft SQL Server writes errors to a UTF-16LE-encoded file with records spanning multiple lines.
+When collecting these logs, it is best to normalize the encoding to UTF-8, as shown in the example below.

 Module xm_charconv